Posted by Bridget Freeman in Weight Loss

 If what you are eating doesn’t supply your body with the nutrients it needs, then it will keep telling you to eat more until it receives them.

 Choose the best, most nutrient dense foods that you can in every situation.
-Same goes for drinking a heap of calories – they just don’t register with your body the same way that actual wholesome food that you have to chew does.
+The same goes for drinking a heap of calories – they just don’t register with your body the same way that actual wholesome food that you have to chew does.

 Things like sugar in your tea, flavoured syrups in your coffee, cans of soft drink, alcohol, even some smoothies that you think are healthy but which have more calories than a proper meal – are often the culprits!